ComplexConnectionsLab/social-mixing-dynamics/data/README.md

 ## Contribution

-These datasets and accompanying notebooks were primarily developed by Lavinia Rossi Mori For questions, feedback, or issues, please open a ticket in this repository or contact lavinia.rossimori@cref.it
+These datasets and accompanying notebooks were primarily developed by Lavinia Rossi Mori.
+For questions, feedback, or issues, please open a ticket in this repository or contact lavinia.rossimori@cref.it